The Nation's Oldest and Largest Brain Injury Advocacy Organization

 The Supreme Court issues a landmark decision in the case of Olmstead v.
 L.C. & E.W in which the Court recognizes services should be provided in the most integrated (rather than least restrictive) environment possible.
 This decision paves the way for great expansion of home and community-based services for all individuals with disabilities, including individuals with brain injury.

 As part of its cooperative agreement with the Federal TBI Program, BIAA contracts with Harris Interactive, Inc. to conduct a nationwide opinion poll to assess the public’s awareness and understanding of brain injury.
 The poll demonstrates that one in three Americans are not familiar with the term brain injury.

 Also under the agreement, BIAA hosts the Resource Facilitation Summit and produces Resource Facilitation: A Consensus of Principles and Practices to Guide Program Development and Implementation.
 The manual proves to be a useful tool for state affiliates for many years to come.

 So You Wanna Be an Advocate, a skill-based training curriculum that includes tips on navigating through the legislative process, how to provide testimony, working with the executive branch, coalition building and media use, is circulated to affiliates.

-BIA publishes Where to Turn...Your Guide to Federal Disability Policies & Programs with funding from the Federal TBI Program.
+BIAA publishes Where to Turn...Your Guide to Federal Disability Policies & Programs with funding from the Federal TBI Program.

-BIA enters into a cooperative agreement with the Health Care Financing Administration (now Centers for Medicare and Medicaid Services) and others to prepare individuals with brain injuries to advocate for the development and implementation of five-year state Olmstead Plans.
+BIAA enters into a cooperative agreement with the Health Care Financing Administration (now Centers for Medicare and Medicaid Services) and others to prepare individuals with brain injuries to advocate for the development and implementation of five-year state Olmstead Plans.